 George Eager died in January of 1897.
 Elizabeth Eager and the Raymonds continued to live at 523 Beacon.
 After George Eager’s death, Franklin Raymond became treasurer of the Crosby Steam Gage and Valve Company.

-On September 11, 1938, the Boston Globe reported that Gertrude Raymond had sold 523 Beacon to William P. Laxton.
-He operated a lodging house on Tremont Street.
+On August 31, 1938, 523 Beacon was purchased from Gertrude Raymond by Gertrude Long and Alice Maloof.
+The September 11, 1938, Boston Globe report on the transaction indicated that Gertrude Raymond had sold 523 Beacon to William P. Laxson.
+He operated a lodging house on Tremont Street and it is possible that Gertrude Long and Alice Maloof purchased it on his behalf.

-By late 1938, 523 Beacon was the home of Roger F. Monet, a linoleum layer.
+On September 28, 1938, 523 Beacon was acquired from Gertrude Long and Alice Maloof by Roger F. Monet, a linoleum layer.
 He previously had lived at 357 Beacon with his widowed father, Adelard Monet, who operated a lodging house there.

-By 1946, it was owned by James Rosenfield, who lived in Brookline.
-In December of 1946, he applied for (and subsequently received) permission to convert the property from a lodging house into a lodging house and two apartments.
+On October 4, 1946, 523 Beacon was purchased from Ruth Comiskey by Norma Ann (Rosenfield) Daniels, the wife of Bernard Daniels.
+In December of 1946, Norma Daniels’s brother, James Rosenfield, applied for (and subsequently received) permission to convert the property from a lodging house into a lodging house and two apartments.

-By 1947, 523 Beacon was the home of Mrs. Marguerite M. Flanagan, who operated it as a lodging house.
-She previously had lived at 627 Commonwealth.
+By 1947, 523 Beacon was the home of Mrs. Marguerite Mary (Cofran) Flanagan, the wife of Charles Stuart Flanagan, and her mother, Elizabeth M. (Thibodeau) Cofran, the widow of William S. Cofran.
+They operated it as a lodging house.
+They previously had lived at 627 Commonwealth.
+Marguerite Flanagan was living apart from her husband.
 She also operated a lodging house at 69 Montgomery.
-She continued to live at 523 Beacon until about 1950.

-By 1951, 523 Beacon had been acquired by Michael Joseph Callahan and Frances Madeline (Little) Callahan.
+On November 16, 1950, 523 Beacon was acquired from Elizabeth Cofran by Frances Madeline (Little) Callahan, the wife of Michael Joseph Callahan.
 They lived at 23 Southmere in Mattapan.

 In June of 1951, Frances Callahan applied for (and subsequently received) permission to convert the property into a doctor’s office, two apartments, and a lodging house, noting that this was the existing condition.
 In September of 1952, she applied for (and subsequently received) permission to convert the property into twelve apartments.

 The Callahans owned 523 Beacon for the next forty-plus years.
 They continued to live in Mattapan until the mid-1970s.
-In 1974, they purchased 298 Beacon and moved to an apartment there.
+In July of 1974, they purchased 298 Beacon and moved to an apartment there.

 Frances Callahan died in September of 1987.